• Skip to primary navigation

 Your cross-country skis are waxed and ready for a busy week in the snow

-I think my family usually goes skiing at least once a day during Christmas week.
-We usually stick to cross-country skiing, but downhill skiing is also very popular where I live, and around Christmas the slopes will be covered in people.
+My family goes skiing at least once a day during Christmas week.
+We usually stick to cross-country skiing, but downhill skiing is also very popular here, and around Christmas the slopes will be covered in people.
 So festive!

 cross-country skiing Rauland Telemark Norway